 Despite the change in treatment, he continued to have high fever to 103 and diffuse myalgias.
-He was admitted to the hospital for a possible sepsis, with hypotention, high fever, and diffuse lymphadenopathy.
+He was admitted to the hospital for a possible sepsis.
 He had a diffuse pink rash on his back and chest at the time of admission.
 He was started on empiric broad spectrum antibiotics after cultures were obtained.
-He was fluid resuscitated and started on pressors for refractory hypotension.
 CT of the chest, abdomen, and pelvis revealed diffuse lymphadenopathy and moderate splenomegaly.